Infographics & Illustrations – words and pictures for people

 As hand drawn animations take a considerable amount of time to create with clients this type of visual storytelling needs to be booked many months in advance as I only create a handful of these animated stories per year.
 The example below was created using an iPad, which I don’t do anymore as I prefer hand drawn visuals, but it gives a good example of how you can use visuals and audio to bring your story to life.

 Sustainable Sediment Management Story (North Queensland Bulk Ports)

-*Please note use of my graphics need to be attributed to me and remain unaltered unless written permission is given as all graphics and images are Copyright © 2017 Dr Sue Pillans
+*Please note the use of my graphics and visuals need to be attributed to me and remain unaltered unless written permission is given as all graphics, images and video’s are Copyright © 2023 Dr Sue Pillans

 For more information about my Infographics & Illustrations please